 Jean Park, DMA

-American pianist Jean (Huang) Park is an active performer, teacher, and collaborator.
+American pianist Jean Park is an active as a performer, collaborator, adjudicator and teacher.
 She has performed in many cities in the United States as well as abroad in Norway, Sweden, Poland, Austria and the Czech Republic.

 Jean Park has her Doctorate of Musical Arts from Stony Brook University, where she studied with Gilbert Kalish.
-She previously graduated from Manhattan School of Music completing the Master's in Music degree in Piano Performance studying with Daniel Epstein and Andre Michel Schub.
-Jean also completed double bachelor degrees from the University of Washington both in piano studying with Regina Yeh, and also in Business with a double focus on International Business and Human Resources.
-Other principal teachers include Eteri Andjaparidze and Mary Toy.
+She previously graduated from Manhattan School of Music completing the Master's in Music degree in Piano Performance and University of Washington with her bachelor's degree in music.

 Jean Park is currently piano faculty at University of Incarnate Word and San Antonio College.